jackvanschaik/gganvil/README.md

 ## About

-This is an R package for plotting Minecraft worlds (stored in “Anvil” format).
+`gganvil` an R package for plotting and analyzing Minecraft worlds.

-It can also load block data into a data.frame for analysis, and parse NBT files.
+It currently supports world in 1.16 “Anvil” format, and has a base R NBT parser.

 ## Installation